joshua530/cpp/readme.md

-# Code samples associated with "How to think like a programmer"
+# Code samples from with "How to think like a programmer"